jiamingqiu-jimmy/TritonBikeWatch/README.md

 ### Introduction

 #### High-level Approach
 Our solution to mitigate campus bicycle theft is a three-prong approach involving two hardware solutions and one software solution combined together into one system.
-Our goal for our system is to improve awareness and response time to ongoing bicycle theft and give users the tools to prevent their bicycle being stolen under their nose.
+Our goal for our system is to improve awareness and response time to ongoing bicycle theft and give students an ease of mind and a feeling of security when parking their bicycles on campus.

 #### First Hardware Solution - Bicycle Device PCB
 Our first hardware solution is a PCB that can be attached to a bicycle that will alert the owner on their web/mobile devices if there are any recognized sounds of a bicycle lock being cut, and also will alert the owner if there is detection of motion of the bicycle when the owner has specified they are in class.